Evaluation and Improvement of Fault Detection for Large Language Models: Empirical Results

-Finally, we found that GPT4 has perfect accuracy~(100\%) on the problem classification task with high average confidence~(0.9827 on average) and a low ECE score of 0.0143.
+Interestingly, we found that GPT4 has perfect accuracy~(100\%) on the problem classification task with high average confidence~(0.9827 on average) and a low ECE score of 0.0143.
 We conjecture there is a data leakage problem of our test data, i.e., our used problem classification dataset is a part of the training data of GPT4.
+Investigating the exact reason behind this could be future work to better understand what has been learned by the pre-trained LLMs.
 As there are no faults in GPT4 for the problem classification task, we exclude this model from the following fault detection study.

 \\ {\framebox{\parbox{0.96\linewidth}{ \textbf{Answer to RQ1}: LLMs are not well-calibrated and overconfident in clone detection, problem classification, and news classification tasks.
 Besides, prediction confidence is concentrated in a few intervals, indicating LLMs have similar confidence to most of the inputs. }}}